PDC-support/benchmarks-procurement/benchmarks/GROMACS/aqp_ensemble/readme.md

 identical input files, a single tpr input can be created and symlinked in each of the output directories.

-The the (bash) shell script code below shows the steps to re-create the 32 inputs which are provided in [ensemble_setup.tar.gz archive](./inputs/ensemble_setup.tar.gz).
+The (bash) shell script code below shows the steps to re-create the 32 inputs which are provided in [ensemble_setup.tar.gz archive](./inputs/ensemble_setup.tar.gz).
 ```